 The dreaded tuk-tuk scam is one everyone seems to fall for at first.
 Drivers will price you ridiculously cheap rates for wherever you want to go, but will then take you to local suit and jewellery stores.
 The reason being is that the drivers get their gas paid for by these store owners.

 After a while, you’ll be annoyed and wanting to leave.
 In other situations, trust your gut instinct.
 If someone is overly helpful, maybe just politely decline to be on the safe side - and feel free to negotiate!
 Most tuk-tuks or other vendors will try and charge you “tourist rates”, and they’re always negotiable.

-Visiting tiger temples and riding elephants is a big no-no in Asia nowadays, especially to concerned and conscious travellers.
-Elephants are not framed to hold humans on their necks for the ride, and the Tigers are normally drugged to become extremely drowsy and cooperative.
+Visiting tiger temples and riding elephants is a big no-no nowadays, especially to concerned and conscious travellers.
+Elephants are not framed to hold humans on their necks for the ride, and the Tigers are usually drugged to become extremely drowsy and cooperative.
 Visitors still partake in these ‘activities’ because it comes from a lack of understanding on their part, but you can rest assured this isn’t cool, and the animals certainly don’t appreciate it either.

 Taxis should be on the meter or agreed in advance before you take a ride.
 Simple 15-minute trips can be staggered up tens of dollars in places like Vietnam, even for the most experienced of traveller!
 Motorbike taxis are the dangerous form of transport in Asia, so be aware of that before you think about taking one.

 Haggling & Bartering

 Although this is part of the nature in Asia to travellers and tourists, there has to be some respect on both sides.
 Clearly, some travellers hate to be bothered incessantly; yet you have to think of the locals trying to make a living.
 None of them will be at all wealthy.
 So be polite and if you do decide to haggle something, don’t narrow it down to the last pennies.